 · For bilateral treaties between non-U.S. countries and some multilateral treaties, WorldLII International Treaties Collection can be a helpful resource.

-· Also, both U.S. and non-U.S. treaties can be found in EISIL (Electronic Information System for International Law) which is provided through the American Society of International Law (ASIL).
+· Also, both U.S. and non-U.S. treaties can be found in EISL (Electronic Information System for International Law) which is provided through the American Society of International Law (ASIL).

 For treaties to which the US is a party that you cannot find in other sources, you can contact the country desk at the Department of State or Department of Commerce.

 This guide concludes with a very brief survey of some of the more important electronic resources for treaty research.
-While I have included links to the electronic platforms for a number of resources listed above, what follows is a listing of materials that did not easily fit into the descriptions or organizational scheme above.
-Electronic access to important legal information of all kinds is becoming more prevalent every day.
+While we have included links to the electronic platforms for a number of resources listed above, what follows is a listing of materials that did not easily fit into the descriptions or organizational scheme above.
+Electronic access to important legal information of all kinds has increasingly become the norm.
 This is particularly true with respect to international treaty information.
-Because of the dynamic nature of the digital world of treaty information, the following section does not pretend to be comprehensive, and I am sure the guide overlooks any number of excellent electronic resources.
-I strive merely to represent the nature and variety of electronic resources for treaty information.
+Because of the dynamic nature of the digital world of treaty information, the following section does not pretend to be comprehensive, and we are sure the guide overlooks any number of excellent electronic resources.
+We strive merely to represent the nature and variety of electronic resources for treaty information.

 · Huge full text database of UN treaties